Begin your journey with Empowered Learning Management

 Do you work with students of all ages?

-I work with students in middle school, high school, college, and graduate school.
-My education and experience best aligns with the needs of adolescents and adults.
+I primarily work with students in high school, college, and graduate school.
+My education and experience best align with the needs of adolescents and adults.
+However, parents will students in middle school are also more than welcome to reach out to me, and I will provide an honest assessment of whether I am the right fit for their unique child’s needs.

 Do you exclusviely work with students with diagnosed disabilities?